paralogismos/qris/README.md

 ```

 ### Setting a Working Directory
-Whenever the `qris` command is invoked, the current working directory is displayed.
+Whenever the `qris` command is invoked, the `qris` version number and current working directory are displayed.

 Type `qris -d` to set a working directory.
 The argument to the `-d` flag can be either an absolute path or a path relative to the current working directory.
 If no working directory is set, `qris` uses whatever working directory the system has assigned to your terminal window.